christofmuc/juce-widgets/README.md

 ## Usage

 This repository is meant to be included as a git submodule in a main project, see for instance [JammerNetz](https://github.com/christofmuc/JammerNetz) for an example how this is used.
 In order to build this library standalone, which is what the CI server should be doing, there is a separate little repository that you can use.

 For what is in this library, please use the header files to see the utility functions, I am busy with my main projects and can't add more documentation right now.

-## Licensing

-As some substantial work has gone into the development of this and related software, I decided to offer a dual license - AGPL, see the LICENSE.md file for the details, for everybody interested in how this works and willing to spend some time her- or himself on this, and a commercial MIT license available from me on request.
-Thus I can help the OpenSource community without blocking possible commercial applications.

 ## Attributing